axelluguercio/nodejs_rest_api/README.md

 ### Notice

-The purpose of the cluster created is to test the endpoint so as the request require send secrets api key and token from the header, traffic should be encrypted with https and tls certificate, which were out of the scope of the test otherwise it will increase the cost.
+The purpose of the project is to test the endpoint.
+As the request require send secrets api key and token to the header, traffic should be encrypted with https and tls's certificates, which are out of the scope of the test otherwise it will increase the cost.